 - UTXO Unspent transaction output. - No notion of accounts, track chains of transactions. - Wallets do that transparently for users. - You cannot spend a portion of an input.
-All the input values will go to the output. - Like paying \$2 cookie with a \$100 bill. - The solution??
-Return the change to an address you own. - A transaction can have multiple inputs and multiple outputs. - Transactions are irreversible. - A merchant who wants to issue a refund has to issue a new transaction that spends the original payment transaction back to the customer.
+All the input values will go to the output. - Like paying \$2 cookie with a \$100 bill :) - Solution??
+Return the change to an address you own. - A transaction can have multiple inputs and multiple outputs. - Transactions are irreversible. - A merchant who wants to issue a refund has to issue a new transaction that spends the payment transaction he received from the customer back to this customer.